 WWU has partnered with the Collaborative Institutional Training Initiative (CITI) to provide a free online regulatory training course in Research Security for our researchers.

-The course we accept for NSF projects is called "Research Security Training (Combined)."
+The course we accept is called "Research Security Training (Combined)."
 The CITI program also offers a "Refresher" course for those who have previously taken the "Basic" course.
 A refresher course is required every 12 months.

 If you have completed this training with another institution, affiliate your profile with WWU to document it.